salrashid123/vault_gcp/README.md

 ### ServiceAccount Key

-Vault auth can also return the **RAW** service account key material inline...basically the temprorary raw key.
+Vault auth can also return the **RAW** service account key material inline...basically the temporary raw key.

 _This endpoint generates a new GCP IAM service account key associated with the roleset's Service Account.
 When the lease expires (or is revoked early), the Service Account key will be deleted._

 Editorial: I'm not sure why the full raw key is ever exported outside of Vault...it'd be better to just expose capabilities from within Vault itself (eg, sign, getAccessToken(), etc)

-Anyway, to export temprorary generated key, first create the role to bind a key to the GCS bucket IAM permissions we setup earlier:
+Anyway, to export temporary generated key, first create the role to bind a key to the GCS bucket IAM permissions we setup earlier:

 ```
 vault write gcp/roleset/my-key-roleset \